Maura Healey: Personal life

 In July 2022, Healey moved from Boston to Cambridge, Massachusetts.
 She plays basketball recreationally.
-On January 9, 2023, shortly after being inaugurated as governor, Healey announced that she is in a relationship with attorney Joanna Lydgate, her former chief deputy.
+On January 9, 2023, shortly after being inaugurated as governor, Healey announced that she was in a relationship with attorney Joanna Lydgate, her former chief deputy.
 She clarified that their relationship did not begin until Lydgate had departed the role to co-found the States United Democracy Center, a voting rights advocacy organization.
+Lydgate has taken on the role of "First Partner of Massachusetts".